Community Interpreting - bridging cultural barriers.

-Whether meetings or discussions at educational institutions or authorities at cantonal and communal level such as the CAPA (child and adult protection authority), regional employment centres, civil registry offices or social welfare offices, we will be happy to find suitable interpreters for your appointment.
+Whether meetings or discussions at educational institutions or authorities at cantonal and communal level such as the CAPA (child and adult protection authority), regional employment centres, civil registry offices (marriage preparations, civil marriages, paternity acknowledgments) or social welfare offices, we will be happy to find suitable interpreters for your appointment.

 Why qualified intercultural interpreters?

 As a reputable language service provider in Zurich, Switzerland, community interpreting is an essential part of our range of services.
 By providing them we contribute to promoting respect, equality and human rights, working with all communities and individuals needing interpreting support, as well as help all those who are part of an established community, isolated individuals or members of a newly arrived group with little knowledge of Swiss systems.

 Qualified intercultural interpreters provide their professional services in hospitals and health care facilities, in cases where planned consultations involving complex or emotional topics require the physical presence of an interpreter (face-to-face), or in the case of unpredictable, unplanned or short consultations (by phone).

 With our large team of interpreters who either have a conference interpreting degree, are court-accredited interpreters or have completed the specific interpretation training offered by INTERPRET, a recognised Swiss organisation offering intercultural interpreting training, we can guarantee the highest quality standards.

 We have longstanding experience in the Swiss language services market and a large network of qualified and expert interpreters.
 Over the years, we have gained valuable experience working with them for various Swiss authorities, medical practices and organisations, from which you can now benefit.